white-label-loyalty/wll-react-sdk/docs/components/section.md

 |------|-----------|-------------|
 | GRID | `<Grid />` | Displays tiles in a responsive grid layout |
 | BANNER | `<Carousel />` | Shows Banner tiles in a scrollable carousel |

+## Loading States

+When fetching a section by ID, the component will display:
+- A loading skeleton during the fetch
+- An error message if the fetch fails
+- The section content once loaded successfully

 ## Context